 - Allows the inmate to reintegrate back into society

-There are five community corrections centers (CCC): Clara Waters CCC; Enid CCC; Lawton CCC; Oklahoma City CCC; and Union City CCC.
+There are six community corrections centers (CCC): Clara Waters CCC; Enid CCC; Lawton CCC; Northeast Oklahoma Correctional Center; Oklahoma City CCC; and Union City CCC.
 In addition, the ODOC contracts with private companies for halfway house placement.